 Registers 104 to 109 define the switching engine's MAC address.
-This 48-bit address is used as the source address in MAC pause control frames, or is used for self MAC address filtering, also see Register 134.
+This 48-bit address is used as the source address in MAC pause control frames.
 Use Registers 110 and 111 to read or write data to the static MAC address table, VLAN table, dynamic address table, or the MIB counters.
-Write to Register 111 will actually trigger a command.
+Write to Register 111 will trigger a command.
 Read or write access will be decided by bit 4 of Register 110.
 Registers 128 and 129 can be used to map from 802.1p priority field 0-7 to switch's four priority queues 0-3, 0x3 is highest priority queues as priority 3, 0x0 is lowest priority queues as priority 0.